michaelduong/Post/README.md

 Add a `UIRefreshControl` to the table view to support the 'pull to refresh' gesture.

-1. Add a `UIRefreshControl` object to the table view on the storyboard scene
+1. Add a `UIRefreshControl` object to the table view on the storyboard scene.
+To do this, you must select the   TableViewController, then in the attributes inspector, There is a drop-down menu called "Refreshing".
+Select "Enabled".
-2. Add an IBAction from the `UIRefreshControl` to your `PostListTableViewController` class file
+2. Add an IBAction from the `UIRefreshControl` to your `PostListTableViewController` class file.
+(The refresh control can be found in the view heirarchy on the left of the storyboard.)
-3. Implement the IBaction by telling the `postController` to fetch new posts
+3. In the IBaction, callthe `fetchPosts` function on the PostController
 4. Tell the `UIRefreshControl` to end refreshing when the `fetchPosts`  is complete.

 #### Network Activity Indicator